mahoney1/docs/commercialpaper-query-tutorial.md

 4. Find the function that begins `async issue` (approx line 70) and scroll down to the line `paper.setOwner(issuer);` and create a new line directly under (it aligns with the correct indentation in VSCode).

-5. Now paste in the following code segment: This is to have a convenient way to report the true identity in queries later on.
+5. Now paste in the following code segment: This is to have a convenient way to report the true identity in query reporting later on.
+The function `idGen` below is a class based function in `papercontract.js` that uses the Client Identity Chaincode Library (CID) to obtain the attribute containing the invoking identity (from its X509 Certificate).

 ```
-// Add the creator hash, to the Paper state
+    // Add the invoking CN, to the Paper state
-        let hashId = await this.idGen(ctx);
+    let invokingId = await this.idGen(ctx);
-        paper.setCreator(hashId);
+    paper.setCreator(invokingId);

 ```
-This code should be located BEFORE the line `await ctx.paperList.addPaper(paper);` in the `issue` function.
+Note: this code should be located BEFORE the line `await ctx.paperList.addPaper(paper);` in the `issue` function.

 6. Repeat the paste as shown above (3 line code segment)  - into the functions beginnning `async buy` and `async redeem` functions.